SplineSketch: Even More Accurate Quantiles with Error Guarantees: Description of SplineSketch

-We note that state-of-the-art quantile sketches achieve better worst-case accuracy-space trade-offs: Namely, KLL using space of $O(k)$ memory words has worst-case rank error $O(n/k)$ with constant probability~\cite{KarninLL16}.
-The deterministic Greenwald-Khanna (GK) sketch guarantees rank error $O(n/k)$ but with worst-case space $O(k\cdot \log (n/k))$~\cite{greenwald2001space}; the $ \log (n/k)$ factor is in general incomparable to the $\log (\alpha)$ in the error for SplineSketch.
-However, both KLL and GK achieve significantly worse error in practice, as we show in Sec.~\ref{sec:experiments}.
+We note that state-of-the-art quantile sketches achieve better worst-case accuracy-space trade-offs.
+Namely, KLL using space of $O(k)$ memory words has worst-case rank error $O(n/k)$ with constant probability~\cite{KarninLL16}.
+The deterministic Greenwald-Khanna (GK) sketch guarantees rank error $O(n/k)$ but with worst-case space $O(k\cdot \log (n/k))$~\cite{greenwald2001space}; the $ \log (n/k)$ factor is in general incomparable to the $\log (\alpha)$ in the error for SplineSketch, albeit the latter is typically larger.
+However, both KLL and GK achieve significantly worse error than SplineSketch in practice, as we show in Section~\ref{sec:experiments}.
 As for mergeability, KLL is fully mergeable while retaining the guarantees~\cite{KarninLL16} but GK is known to be only one-way mergeable~\cite{AgarwalCHPWY13}.
-Other quantile sketches have worse rank error or do not provide a bounded rank error; see Sec.~\ref{sec:related}.
+Other quantile sketches have worse rank error or do not provide a bounded rank error; see Section~\ref{sec:related}.

-Our analysis is very flexible with respect to individual components and parameters of the sketch, with only constant factor changes (such as the value of $C_b$ in Eqn.~\ref{eqn:bucketBound}).
-Namely, it is independent of how the heuristic error is computed (and of the value of $\gamma$ in Def.~\ref{def:splittableBuckets}) and as for other parameters, the analysis needs that epoch lengths increase geometrically.
-As for the interpolation, it can be changed to linear or other monotone interpolation that is exact on the thresholds if it satisfies that in the middle of a non-empty bucket, the interpolation is bounded away from the minimum and maximum estimated values inside the bucket, i.e., a bucket counter is divided somewhat evenly during a split (a property similar to Lemma~\ref{lem:cubicPolyMonoMiddleBound} in Appendix~\ref{app:monotoneCubicPolyMiddleBounds}).
+Our analysis is very flexible with respect to the individual components and parameters of the sketch, and allows for certain changes in constant factors (such as the value of $C_b$ in Eqn.~\ref{eqn:bucketBound}).
+It is also completely independent of how the heuristic error is computed and, in particular, of the value of $\gamma$ in Definition~\ref{def:splittableBuckets}; an exception is the assumption in Theorem~\ref{thm:balancedMergeability}.
+The epochs can also be adjusted; however, our analysis requires that their lengths increase geometrically (the increase factor affects other constant factors).
+As for the interpolation, it can be changed to linear or another monotone interpolation that is exact at the thresholds.
+The only other property that the interpolation method must satisfy is that, in the middle of a non-empty bucket, the interpolation is bounded away from the minimum and maximum estimated values inside the bucket; that is, a bucket counter is divided somewhat evenly during a split (a property similar to Lemma~\ref{lem:cubicPolyMonoMiddleBound} in Appendix~\ref{app:monotoneCubicPolyMiddleBounds}).

-Regarding the effect of resizing the sketch from $k'$ buckets to $k''$ buckets on the guarantees, the error bound of $O(\log (\alpha) \cdot n / k)$ holds with $k=\min\{k', k''\}$ after performing the resizing.
+Regarding the effect of resizing the sketch from $k'$ buckets to $k''$ buckets on the guarantees, the error bound of $O(\log (\alpha) \cdot n / k)$ holds with $k=\min\{k', k''\}$ after performing the resizing, provided that no resizing was done before.
 To the best of our knowledge, resizability is not addressed in the literature on quantile summaries yet.